-The order of service was generally:
+The order of service followed this general pattern:

 - 1. Began when ten were present - 2.
 Recitation of the "Shema"-Deuteronomy 6:3-9; Deuteronomy 11:13-21; Numbers 15:37 - 3.
 Responsive prayer, standing facing Jerusalem - 4.
 Reading of Scriptures - a.
 Law read every three years - b.
 Prescribed portion every Sabbath - c.
 Any other portion of Scripture could be read - 5.
-Sermon by a member of congregation, seated - 6.
+Sermon by a member of the congregation, seated - 6.
 Blessing pronounced by the rabbi, the congregation responding